 In short: make a clear statement that good work is recognized within the workplace—and not just with a gift card to the coffee shop around the corner.

 6. Act on a lack of improvement

 If you’ve set clear goals and expectations and your team member didn’t do what you’ve asked, it may be necessary to give them a written or verbal warning.
 A formal reprimand may be enough to show an employee that your concerns or observations are more serious than they had previously thought.
 This is a matter of making it clear that where good work receives workplace incentives, poor work garners the opposite.

 7. Know when to walk away

 If you’ve spent the last few weeks or months working with an employee to improve certain habits or attitudes, and the end result shows little progress, it may be time to take a final and difficult step.

 In most circumstances, a lack of motivation at the workplace may simply be a sign that the company and employee are not compatible.
 If that’s the case, then little can be done to change a team member’s overall outlook or personality fit.
 Though it is a daunting task to undertake, it may be best to part ways.
 Regardless, good managers know when it’s time to cut ties for the benefit of everyone, but only after they’ve invested the appropriate amount of time to attempt to resolve issues and still come up short.

-Looking for a better way to maximize performance across your organization?
+Looking for a better way to improve performance across your organization?
 Rise HR software helps Canadian businesses manage their teams, track time off, keep an eye on employee engagement, and much more.
-Book a free demo and see how Rise HR can help grow your business.
+Request a demo to see the Rise platform and learn how Rise HR can help grow your business.